urbanware-org/salomon-bsd/README.md

 :penguin: The *Linux* version can be found [here](https://github.com/urbanware-org/salomon).

-> Notice that although the version numbers of this port are similar to those of the *SaLoMon* for *Linux*, the releases are not necessarily related.
+> Notice that although the version numbers of this port are similar to those of *SaLoMon* for *Linux*, the releases are not necessarily related.

 [Top](#salomon-)